cue-lang/proposal/designs/1951-required-fields-v2.md

 CUE currently has the “optional field constraint”, denoted `foo?: value`.

-We propose adding a “required field constraint”, denoted `foo!: value`, which is like `foo?: value`, but requires a regular value be provided for `foo` (a field `foo:` without  `!:` or ?:`).
+We propose adding a “required field constraint”, denoted `foo!: value`, which is like `foo?: value`, but requires a regular value be provided for `foo` (a field `foo:` without  `!:` or `?:`).

 We refer to optional field constraints and required field constraints collectively as “field constraints”.

-As a general rule, all data and data templating would be defined with regular fields, whereas schemas would be defined in terms of field constraints.
+As a general rule, we consider that all data and data templating should be defined with regular fields, whereas schemas would be defined in terms of field constraints.
 Of course, CUE being CUE, mixing these two fields is allowed: this rule is not a restriction but suggested as a matter of style and proper usage.

 ## Semantics
-Informally, requiredness `!` is a property of a field that is unified independently of a field value.
+Informally, requiredness is a property of a field that is unified independently of a field value.

 The following holds:
 ```